floens/uchan/README.md

 #### Upgrading

-To upgrade to the newest version of µchan, run `make upgrade`.
+To upgrade to the newest version of µchan, run `git pull origin` and then `make upgrade`.
 This pulls the newest version from git, runs a database upgrade and restarts the stack.